Radda in Chianti · Tuscany

 Scroll

-Every spring, the swallows cross the Sahara, the Mediterranean, the Apennines - drawn back to the same stone walls, the same ancient eaves, the same place they nested the year before.
+Every spring the swallows cross the Sahara, the Mediterranean, the Apennines, drawn back to the same stone walls, the same old eaves, the same place they nested the year before.
 They know the scent of this hillside before they see it.

-Le Rondini is named for this return.
+Le Rondini is named for these swallows and their return.
 For the pull of a place that, once known, is never quite left behind.

 Le Rondini from above